 Following independence in 1957, Malaysia moved to create a high quality, universal healthcare system that is now one of the best in the region.
-Healthcare providers serve the majority of the population through good facilities. mobile medical and dental clinics, and education programs in both rural and urban areas.
+Healthcare providers serve the majority of population through good the facilities, mobile medical and dental clinics, and education programs in both rural and urban areas.
 In addition, current and retired civil servants and Malaysians in rural areas receive free primary healthcare.
-While of quality. the hiahest private healthcare generally is unaffordable for most Malaysians.
-In 2020, Malaysia had 348 hospitals, 9,360 clinics with physicians, and 2,009 community clinics.
+While of the highest quality, private healthcare is generally unaffordable for most Malaysians.
+In 2022, Malaysia had 353 hospitals, 1,077 health clinics and has 1.66 physicians per 1,000 people.